 HERE, IN THE COMPOST HEAP, is life and death and life again—proof positive of “from dust to dust.”
 But too many gardeners waste the raw material of future soil amendments by getting hung up on silly details, like what shape of pile or kind of bin to use, what can and can’t go in the pile, or how much work they fear composting will be.
 It doesn’t have to be much work at all; even without turning and other human intervention, the leaves on the forest floor break themselves down in time, don’t they?
 So will your pile, if it’s made sensibly.

-I create far too much raw material for a mere bin-type system, the commercially available kind made of metal or heavy plastic or mesh that are about as big as a washing machine.
+I create far too much raw material for a simple bin-type system, the commercially available kind made of metal or heavy plastic or mesh that are about as big as a washing machine.
 I have one of those, a metal one that shuts tight and thereby keeps animals out, to hold my vegetable food wastes, alternating them with layers of garden debris and a little soil or finished compost to get things activated and reduce any chance of unpleasant odors.
+I haven’t managed to build multiple bins as Lee did–yet.

-Whatever style of composting you choose, from a simple, small pile to a long windrow to an enclosed store-bought bin, the key is to vary the kinds of materials that go into the mix.
+Whatever style of composting you choose, from a simple, small pile to a long windrow to an enclosed store-bought bin or row of bins, the key is to vary the kinds of materials that go into the mix.
 There is no precise recipe; there is just common sense at work here, too.

 Green plus brown equals black gold (well, plus some sticks and stones you will have to screen out, above).
 Layer the two basic categories of ingredients: green ones (nitrogen-rich materials such as grass clippings and leafy green plants) and brown ones (carbon-rich materials like dry, brown leaves or twiggy bits and pieces).
 Too much of either one will impede decomposition.